Comtoyou Racing

-JNVS Sprl competing as Comtoyou Racing is a Belgian auto racing team based in Waterloo, Belgium.
-The team has raced in the TCR International Series, since 2017.
-Having also raced in the Fun Cup for many years.
+JNVS Sprl, competing as Comtoyou Racing, is a Belgian auto racing team based in Waterloo, Belgium.
+Upon its creation the team raced in the Fun Cup.
+The team has also previously raced in the TCR International Series in 2017.
+Between 2018 and 2023 Comtoyou Racing represented Audi Sport in the World Touring Car Cup.
+From 2024 on the team will race Aston Martin cars in various GT3 and GT4 championships.

+Racing history

-Fun Cup
+2014–16: Fun Cup

 Having first entered the championship in 2014.
 The team raced in the series for many seasons with four or five cars.
 Having taken many great results, the team kept entering the series for many years.
 However, the team have never won the championship as of 2016.
-Frédéric Vervisch join the team sinds the 4td race at Spa.
-They have 2 Audi RS3 LMS, #1 and #6.

-TCR International Series

-Audi RS 3 LMS TCR (2017–)
+2017–2023: Audi Sport representation in TCR and GT Racing

 After having raced in the Fun Cup, the team entered the 2017 TCR International Series with 2-time series' champion Stefano Comini driving an Audi RS 3 LMS TCR.
 Comini took the team's first podium position in the series, in the opening round held in Georgia.

-They finished the season with a 3rd place for Stefano Comini.
+They finished the season with a 3rd place for Stefano Comini scoring a further 3 race wins.

+Comtoyou Racing stepped up to the WTCR in 2018 after the TCR International Series was folded.
+The team ran 4 Audi RS3 LMSs in partnership with Audi Sport.
+They won 1 race in Macau with Belgian Audi factory driver Frédéric Vervisch.
+They continued to enter Audi RS3 LMS cars between 2019 and 2022 earning several wins and multiple podiums.
+The team's best result came in 2021 where they ended runner-up in both the Drivers' and Teams' championship.
+Aside from The WTCR Comtoyou Racing also ran in the TCR Europe Touring Car Series between 2018 and 2023, running similar Audi RS3 LMS cars.
+They won the Drivers' and Teams' title in 2020, 2022 and 2023.

+In 2023 Comtoyou racing announced their intention to race GT3 machinery.
+Given their close relationship with Audi Sport the team decided to purchase and enter several Audi R8 LMS Evo IIs in the GT World Challenge Europe.
+They decided to contest both the Sprint and Endurance cups.
+In their first race at Monza the team won in both the Gold & Silver Cup classes.
+At the end of the season the team won both the Drivers' and Teams' titles in the Gold Cup of the 2023 GT World Challenge Europe Endurance Cup.
+However, due to the decision of Audi Sport to end their factory backing in GT3 racing, Comtoyou decided to part ways with Audi at the end of the 2023 season.